screenshot using php

 }

-If you use this function within your php code it should return the name of directory where the screenshot is stored, That you can send back to your html for displaying that image.
-It is that simple and easy.
+If you use this function within your PHP code, it will return the name of the directory where the screenshot is stored.
+You can then pass this back to your HTML to display the image.
+It’s that simple and easy.

 Explanation of Code to take screenshot of a website using php

-I highly recommend you to read this explanation before you implement that solution.
-It can also help you to change this function as per your needs.
+I highly recommend reading this explanation before implementing the solution.
+It will also help you customize the function to suit your specific needs.

 $googlePagespeedData = file_get_contents("https://www.googleapis.com/pagespeedonline/v2/runPagespeed?url=$siteUrl&screenshot=true")

-This is our call to the google page speed api to fetch our screenshot and return a JSON decoded response containing the file information.
+This is our call to the Google PageSpeed API to fetch the screenshot and return a JSON-decoded response containing the image data:

 $data = json_decode($googlePagespeedData, true);